chainyo/tensorshare/docs/usage/backends.md

     tensors = ts.to_tensors(backend="flax")
     ```

-    One is prone to typos, the other enables type hinting and IDE autocompletion.
+    One is prone to typos.
+The other enables type hinting and IDE autocompletion.

     The choice is yours. 😉